-In modern English, the use of single quotes is generally reserved for nested quotations.
+The UOC Language Service recommends use of single quotes for nested quotations.
 This is because, in many cases (especially when using ASCII characters), the single quote and the apostrophe use the same glyph.
-For example, the expression She said, "John's here." is clearer than She said, 'John's here.'
-Other examples:
+For example:

 The editor declared, "Describing the figures as 'disappointing' is an insult to the British people."